 Yellow Creek Falls is not far from some of western North Carolina’s best outdoor attractions.

-Planning a trip to western North Carolina?
-Check out some of our other guides on the area.
+If you’re planning a trip to western North Carolina, check out our other guides.